 What does midwifery care look like?

 We follow the same general schedule for prenatal visits that many OBs would: once every 4 weeks until 28-30 weeks, every 2 weeks until your home visit (at 36-37 weeks), then weekly until delivery.
-If you do reach 41 weeks of pregnancy, then I prefer to see you twice in that final week to keep a closer eye on baby’s wellbeing.
+If you do reach 41 weeks of pregnancy, then I prefer to see you twice in that final week to keep a closer eye on the baby’s wellbeing.
 After the birth, I’ll be back to your home for visits at 24-36 hours and again at 3-4 days postpartum.
-Then you’ll return to the office at 2-3 weeks and 5-6 weeks for postpartum check-ups for you and baby.
-If you find you need more support, I’ll be there!
+Then you’ll return to the office at 2-3 weeks and 5-6 weeks for postpartum check-ups for you and your baby.
+If you need more support, I’ll be there!

 What is a Midwife?